SciVisAgentBench: A Benchmark for Evaluating Scientific Data Analysis and Visualization Agents: Conclusions and Future Work

-SciVisAgentBench itself serves dual purposes: as a standardized \textit{yardstick} for measuring progress and as a diagnostic tool for identifying capability gaps and guiding architectural choices.
-Our outcome-centric evaluation approach proves sufficient for complex SciVis tasks, despite initial concerns about multiple valid solutions, and the validated LLM judging methodology provides a scalable path forward.
-Designed as an extensible, living benchmark with established contribution infrastructure, SciVisAgentBench moves beyond static evaluation toward continuous evolution that tracks both agent capabilities and emerging SciVis needs (through potentially versioned releases).
+SciVisAgentBench itself serves dual purposes: as a standardized \textit{yardstick} for measuring progress and as a diagnostic tool for identifying capability gaps and guiding architectural choices. \hot{Our results suggest that outcome-centric evaluation provides a practical foundation for assessing SciVis tasks with explicit outcomes, while the validated LLM judging methodology offers a scalable path toward automated evaluation.
+Meanwhile, the current benchmark intentionally focuses on structured workflows with verifiable outcomes.
+It does not yet address open-ended exploration, long-horizon scientific discovery, or tasks with multiple equally valid visualization designs.} Designed as an extensible, living benchmark with established contribution infrastructure, SciVisAgentBench moves beyond static evaluation toward continuous evolution that tracks both agent capabilities and emerging SciVis needs (through potentially versioned releases).

 Looking ahead, several directions emerge.
 In the near term, we welcome community contributions to expand coverage across underrepresented application domains, data types, and visualization operations through our established submission pipeline.
-The benchmark can serve as an environment to allow agents to self-iterate and improve on general data analysis tasks.
+The benchmark can serve as an environment that enables agents to iterate on and improve their performance on general data analysis tasks.
 In the medium term, we envision extending from task-level assessment to more long-horizon scientific workflows that reveal data insights.
 Ultimately, we hope SciVisAgentBench will serve as a foundation for principled, measurable progress in autonomous scientific data analysis and visualization, enabling systematic comparison, surfacing open challenges, and accelerating the development of the next generation of reliable, capable agents that can meaningfully assist domain scientists in their day-to-day analytical workflows.

-\acknowledgments{ This work was performed under the auspices of the U.S.\ Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
-The work is partially funded by DOE ECRP 51917/SCW1885, and the U.S.\ National Science Foundation IIS-2101696, OAC-2104158, and IIS-2401144.
-This work is reviewed and released under LLNL-CONF-2017490. }
+\acknowledgments{ This work was performed under the auspices of the U.S.\ Department of Energy by Lawrence Livermore National Laboratory under contract DE-AC52-07NA27344, reviewed and released under LLNL-CONF-2017490.
+The work is partially funded by DOE ECRP 51917/SCW1885 and ASCR DE-SC0023145, and the U.S.\ National Science Foundation IIS-2101696, OAC-2104158, IIS-2401144, and IIS-2550610.
+The authors thank the anonymous reviewers for their insightful comments.}

 \crefalias{section}{appendix}